xaqbr/django-tz-detect/README.rst

                'tz_detect.middleware.TimezoneMiddleware',
            )

-7. (Optional) Configure the countries in which your app will be most commonly used:
+7. (Optional) Configure optional settings

+   Set the countries in which your app will be most commonly used:

    .. code-block:: python